 Launched in 2017, OMG Haircare was initially designed to pamper exclusively to our top projects and clients ranging from celebrities, tycoons to royalties.
 The impressive hair care line soon received a bunch of press requests driven by the power of word-of-mouth marketing.
 Marvin Lin, an ultra-creative woman with a high sense of responsibility was motivated to begin her own haircare line when she found herself frustrated over the lack of professional-use products in the market.
 She is determined to introducing a professional solution for all of her clients.
 Each product is made with anti-ageing ingredients including argan fruit stem cells and collagen, and every formula is considerately calculated for the best results by her product development team in Japan.

-So, Marvin shares with us about how she finds inspiration for her job; her secret ingredients to building a great team; and explains why she does not allow herself any emotional breakdowns.
+So, Marvin shares with us about how she finds inspiration for her job; her secret ingredients to building a great team; and explains why she does not allow herself any emotional breakdown.

 What is your typical work schedule like?